Rock Hill Pedestrian Accident Lawyer

 The Centers for Disease Control (CDC) reports that approximately 129,000 pedestrians were treated in emergency rooms for non-fatal vehicle crash injuries in a single recent year.
 The CDC also states that pedestrians are 1.5 times more likely than vehicle passengers to be killed in a car crash.

 Because people are so vulnerable while walking, drivers must take extra care to watch out for them and keep them safe.
-When a driver fails in this duty and you are injured as a result, you may be entitled to bring legal action against them to seek compensation for your losses.
+When a driver fails in this duty and you are injured as a result, you may be entitled to bring a personal injury claim against them to seek compensation for your losses.

-If you’ve been injured in a pedestrian car accident, you should immediately seek medical care, and then contact the Rock Hill pedestrian accident lawyers of Schiller & Hamilton to learn about your legal options during a free consultation.
+If you’ve been injured in a pedestrian-car accident, you should immediately seek medical care, and then contact the Rock Hill pedestrian accident lawyers of Schiller & Hamilton.
+Our dedicated personal injury attorneys could help you understand your legal options during a free consultation.

-How do You Determine Fault for a Pedestrian Accident?
+How do You Determine Fault in a Crosswalk Injury Case?

 Drivers are expected to exercise greater care when driving in areas with pedestrians since a pedestrian typically has the right of way.
 In many cases, the vehicle driver is at fault for a car accident with a pedestrian, especially if a driver fails to yield to a pedestrian in a crosswalk, runs a stop sign or stoplight, or is speeding.